Sharks, skates and rays of the eastern Adriatic Sea

 Recent scientific papers

 Gajić, A. (2025).
 Documenting the first neonate and juvenile rare deep-sea kitefin shark (Dalatias licha) in the Adriatic Sea, with insight into fishery-induced trauma.
-Environmental Biology of Fishes, In press
+Environmental Biology of Fishes, 108, 1589–1598.

 Gajić, A., De Loose, E., Martin, A. G., Neuman, E., Karalić, E., Beširović, H., & Gayford, J. H. (2025).
 Two’s company: monozygotic twinning in the small spotted catshark (Scyliorhinus canicula).
 Journal of Fish Biology, 107, 662–666.